XIMDEX/xcms/INSTALLATION.md

 Install Ximdex using one of the following methods:

-- **Classic**: you have to prepare your downloaded Ximdex CMS instance in its final destination (i.e.: /var/www/myximdex) and set permissions and user/group for your web server configuration.
+- **Manual**: you have to prepare your downloaded Ximdex CMS instance in its final destination (i.e.: /var/www/myximdex) and set permissions and user/group for your web server configuration.
 End the installation visiting your just prepared Ximdex CMS (i.e.: http://yourhost/myximdex) from your browser to load the database and configure Ximdex.
 - **Assisted**: the `XIMDEX_INSTALL.sh` script will download Ximdex for you and it will ask you for the the name of the instance, installation paths, etc., making a script called `1.-MoveXimdexToDocRoot.sh` that will run with root privileges (via sudo) or, if you want to control how commands are executed, it will suggest you to run the commands from a root console.
 End the installation visiting Ximdex CMS instance from your browser.
 - **Fully Manual**: the guideline at install/manual_install.md provides instructions for unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.